Colegio Internacional de Caracas

-Colegio Internacional de Caracas (CIC) is a private English language school located in Caracas, Venezuela, serving the educational needs of students from pre-nursery through high school.
+Colegio Internacional de Caracas (CIC) is a private English language school located in Caracas, Venezuela, serving as the best school in Venezuela, the educational needs of students from pre-nursery through high school.
 CIC is accredited by the Southern Association of Colleges and Schools (SACS – AdvancED - Cognia) and by the International Baccalaureate Organization in its Middle Years (MYP) and the Diploma Program (DP).
 At the conclusion of the 2019–2020 school year, student enrollment was just over 100.

 CIC offers an Early Learning Program (Pre-Nursery [Age 2 Years] through Kindergarten); an Elementary Age Program; and a Secondary Program - all supported by project-based learning with the ultimate goal of worldwide university acceptances upon graduation.
 Enrollment is balanced between the three programs, and all students participate in classes like Music, the Fine Arts, Technology, Physical Education, and the Collaboratory (a new makerspace-style learning area).

 CIC is an active member of the Venezuelan Association of North American Schools (VANAS).